EmilHvitfeldt/wordsalad/README.md

 <!-- badges: end -->

-The goal of wordsalad is to provide a unified interface for word embedding methods to produce word vectors.
+The goal of wordsalad is to provide a unified interface for word embedding methods to produce word vectors. wordsalad doesn’t provide the implementation of these methods, only a unified interface.
+For more information on the specific method please refer to the documentation.

 Goals of this package are:

   - Allow the specification of tokenizer used
   - Streamline argument names and order
   - Consistent output formats
-  - Avoid need for creating of temporary files
+  - Avoid the need for creating temporary files

 ## Installation